-The following research reports offer insight into the policies and management practices of these mostly-successful companies.
+The following reports offer insight into the policies and management practices of these mostly-successful companies.

-We have researched both Apple (under Jobs) and RIM (under Lazaridis and Balsillie) and identify important management practices relating to innovation which go a long way to explain why Apple was so successful during this period and why RIM’s business declined dramatically.
+CIO has researched both Apple (under Jobs) and RIM (under Lazaridis and Balsillie) and identified the important management practices relating to innovation which go a long way to explain why Apple was so successful during this period and why RIM’s business declined dramatically.
+September, 2012.
+14 pages.